Niigata Science Museum 新潟県立自然科学館

 Treasures of the museum

 The Science of Nature exhibition hall features models of the solar system, dinosaurs, Toki birds, and even beech forests.
-You are welcome to touch the fossils in this museum, even a meteorite that hit Niigata many years ago.
+You are welcome to touch the fossils in this museum, even a real meteorite.

 The next hall, Science of our Daily Lives, conveys intriguing scientific concepts through objects seen and used in our everyday lives.
 For example, ride a cart on magnetic tracks to experience floating effects.
 Other exhibits focus on wind velocity, solar energy, virtual reality, and gravity.